jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student (from fall, 2021) at Academy of Interdisciplinary Studies, Hong Kong University of Science and Technology (HKUST), under the supervision of Prof. Hao Liu and Prof. Hui Xiong.
-My general research areas include data mining and machine learning, with a focus on large-scale spatio-temporal modeling for solving important problems in smart cities and earth science.
-The long-term goal of my research is to build AGI in the physical world.
+My research interests lie in data mining and machine learning, with a particular focus on spatiotemporal modeling, physics-informed modeling, and scientific machine learning.
+The goal of my research is to enhance AI's ability to perceive, model, and reason about the ever-changing spatio-temporal dynamics of the physical world.

 ## Recent News